acbodine/minecraftserver-portals/Design.md

 # Design

+## Goals

+- [ ] As a user looks through a portal, before walking through, they should see what they would see if they went through the portal.
+- [ ] Nothing but magicians can walk through portals, but things can come with you if you aren't careful.

 ## Q/A

 How should a user make a portal, and how should that portal be linked to any existing portal tree?
     For now portal constructions/casting should be the same as building a